Greater Hobart Mountain Bike Masterplan

-The Trust is helping to facilitate the preparation of the Greater Hobart Mountain Bike Master Plan.
+The Greater Hobart Mountain Bike Masterplan has now been endorsed by the Trust and many of the other agencies involved in the project.
 The plan is a co-operative effort between the Trust, Cycling South, Councils in the Greater Hobart area, Sport and Recreation Tasmania, and the biking community.

-The Greater Hobart Master Plan will provide a regional approach to high quality and well maintained mtb tracks and associated facilities and infrastructure.
-It will seek to establish a platform for the development of Greater Hobart as a Regional Hub for innovative and exciting riding opportunities.
+The Masterplan provides a regional approach to high quality and well maintained MTB tracks and associated facilities and infrastructure.
+It seeks to establish a platform for the development of Greater Hobart as a Regional Hub for innovative and exciting riding opportunities.

-The Master Plan is a cooperative approach between Cycling South, the Wellington Park Management Trust and the Councils of Clarence, Glenorchy, Hobart, Kingborough and Brighton, and supported by the State Government through Sport and Recreation Tasmania's Trails and Bikeway Program.
-Preparation of the Master Plan is overseen by a Project Steering Committee consisting of representatives from the above agencies.
+The Masterplan is a cooperative approach between Cycling South, the Wellington Park Management Trust and the Councils of Clarence, Glenorchy, Hobart, Kingborough and Brighton, and supported by the State Government through Sport and Recreation Tasmania’s Trails and Bikeway Program.
+Preparation of the Masterplan was overseen by a Project Steering Committee consisting of representatives from the above agencies.

-Consultation with the general community and stakeholders will be undertaken at various levels.
-A Working Group has been created, which includes key stakeholders such as land and track managers, as well as local riders and clubs to provide ongoing input and advice into the master plan.
-A second broader Consultative Group has also been formed which provide comments and recommendations on specific issues at various milestones in the process.
-The Consultative Group includes a greater number of local riders and stakeholders with an interest in the Master Plan.
-Feel free to download a list of the members of the Working Group and Consultative Group.
+Preparation of the plan involved extensive participation from bike riders and other recreational users.
+A Working Group was created, which included key stakeholders such as land and track managers, as well as local riders and clubs, to provide ongoing input and advice into the Masterplan.
+A second broader Consultative Group was also formed to enable comment on specific issues at various milestones in the process.
+The Consultative Group included a greater number of local riders and stakeholders with an interest in the Masterplan.